On a Problem of Lang for Matrix Polynomials: Acknowledgement

 \section{Acknowledgement}

+The author is very grateful to Julian Lawrence Demeio for noticing a gap in a main result of the previous version of the paper, and for follow-up discussions on this topic.
+The author also thanks Harry Schmidt for noticing this issue.

-The author is very grateful to Daniel Raoul Perez, Zeev Rudnick, Igor Shparlinski and Umberto Zannier for many discussions and useful comments on preliminary versions of the paper, which improved it significantly.
-The author thanks Umberto Zannier for suggesting the formulation of Question~\ref{quest} and considering Corollary~\ref{cor:lang deg 1}.
-The author is also grateful to the referee for their useful comments.
+The author is also very grateful to Daniel Raoul Perez, Zeev Rudnick, Igor Shparlinski and Umberto Zannier for many discussions and useful comments on preliminary versions of the paper.
+The author thanks Umberto Zannier for suggesting to consider Theorem~\ref{thm:lang deg 1}.

 The author was partially supported by the Australian Research Council Grant DP200100355.
 The author also gratefully acknowledges the hospitality and generosity of the Max Planck Institute of Mathematics (which fully supported the author for 11 months in 2020, during a very challenging Covid-19 time), where this project was initiated.